Healthy Foods Aren’t Just About Nutrition (it may be about fewer toxins)

 What else?
 You can simply wash off your produce.
 Use gentle soap and water.

 Finally, if the health of your kids is important to you (of course it is), take a look at the articles below titled “Better Living Through LESS Chemistry” in Sources, below.
-Those articles are compiled into an eBook by that name, sold here for $5:

 Hi, I’m Russell Faust, author of this medical education blog.